marta-rakowska/qa_manual_challenge/README.md

 The goal of this task was to execute tests of the [SwipeTo](https://swipeto.pl) app (both the web app and the mobile app).

-It was a team project.
+It was an optional team project.

 The project in Jira is available [here](https://olgagrzywa.atlassian.net/jira/software/projects/DCP/boards/3).